nunoacor/app-vidaa/README.md

 # HiZ-Store
-A store for Vidaa hisense tvs
+A store for VIDAA OS TVs (currently doesnt support modern tvs, still coding a new api for that)
 ### Status: WIP
 ###### Website:
 	https://phasedgapple.github.io/HiZ-Store/
-###### Make sure to visit this website on your Hisense TV browser else it wont work.
+###### Make sure to visit this website on your VIDAA TV browser else it wont work.

 ## Current Focus
 I am currently focussing on those: